Stocks up on Putin comments, bond yields fall

 "These events are pushing German and global yields lower," said Andrew Mulligan, head of global strategy at Standard Life Investments in London.
 "Some of the engines of growth in Europe, especially Germany, are slowing.
 France and Italy are showing stagnation."

-The euro rose from near nine-month lows against the dollar, trading 0.01 percent stronger at $1.3366.
-The dollar also traded up slightly against the Japanese yen at 102.46.
+The euro rose from near nine-month lows against the dollar EUR=, trading 0.01 percent stronger at $1.3366.
+The dollar also traded up slightly against the Japanese yen JPY= at 102.46.

 U.S. crude CLc1 for September delivery settled down $2.01 cents at $95.58 a barrel.